 Pulled pork is appearing on more and more menus in gastropubs and upmarket food haunts.
 It’s delicious and easy as anything to make at home – I served this up at a family BBQ a couple of weeks ago and it went down a storm.
 Serve it with salads and potato side dishes as a main course or with plenty of fried onions and crusty bread.
 It’s called pulled pork because it’s cooked long and slowly on the bone.
 When you can pull the bones out, it’s ready although I cook it without a bone in the slow cooker so that I can fit the whole joint in.

 What you need……..

-- Large joint of pork shoulder or butt end (roughly 5lbs), trimmed of rind.
+- A large joint of pork shoulder or butt end (roughly 5lbs), trimmed of the rind.
 Your butcher can do this for you.
-It needs to be able to fit into your crock pot or largest casserole dish.
+It needs to be able to fit into your crockpot or largest casserole dish.